Hulme Hippodrome: 2022 - 2nd Section 215 Disamenity Notice

 In planning law these external improvements are not called "repairs" because a formal Repairs Notice served in the owner of a building can be much more wide-ranging, structural and detailed in scope and can be much more expensive to follow than external improvements to the look or amenity of a building.

 The continuing issue of holes in the roof remains a major concern to the Save Hulme Hippodrome campaign, which may qualify as 'urgent works'.

 2023 - Junction Green masterplan consultation

 In May 2023 the Save Hulme Hippodrome Ltd campaign produced an outline masterplan for the area around Hulme Hippodrome for consultation.
 In summary, the incoherent street layout from the 1960s is resolved into a linear series of three pocket parks (920, 520 & 630 m2).
 The Junction Green area is around 2.6 hectares (6.4 acres) bounded by Rolls Crescent, Old Birley Street, Chichester Road, Wilberforce Close and Rolls Crescent Primary School.
 It includes the Hulme Community Garden Centre, Niamos, Claremont elderly care centre, the Hulme Centre events venue, and two significant derelict heritage buildings - the Junction Hotel pub, and the Hulme Hippodrome and Playhouse theatres complex.
 A full survey of underground utilities was undertaken.
 This masterplan was the subject of a community engagement event held in Hulme Community Garden Centre on 29 April 2023.

+In April 2026 the campaign to save the theatre was the subject of an extended article in The Guardian newspaper, 3500 words.